 What Brush Is Used for Concealer?

-A concealer brush typically features a small, flat, synthetic bristle design, ideal for precision work.
+UN concealer brush typically features a small, Piatto, synthetic bristle design, ideal for precision work.
 Tapered concealer brushes allow for more targeted application, particularly useful for blemishes and under-eye areas.
 The synthetic bristles are key, as they don’t absorb liquid product the way natural fibers do, ensuring more product reaches your skin.
 Dense, firm bristles help to buff the concealer in, leaving an even, airbrushed effect.

 What Shape of Sponge Is Used for Concealer?